 Patricia joined Clark College in 1997.
 She holds Master's Degrees in Social Work and Public Health from The University of Michigan.
 She is a Licensed Independent Clinical Social Worker with licenses in Washington and Oregon.
 She draws upon theories of psychotherapeutic practice including cognitive-behavioral, family systems, and psychodynamic models.
 She works to support the student's success by using counseling methods that emphasize the student's own strengths in problem solving and management of life stress.

 Josh joined Clark College in 2012.
 He holds a Master's of Science Degree in Mental Health Counseling from Southern Oregon University.
 He incorporates strength based and solution focused therapies to help students achieve greater success at Clark and in their future careers.
 In session, students can expect to have a safe place to explore their strengths, goals for the future, and any behaviors that may get in the way.

-Carole Mackewich has been counseling and teaching at Clark College since 1985.
-She received her Masters Degree in Educational Psychology (College Counseling) from the University of Washington, and offers short-term career development and personal counseling that is supportive and non-judgmental.
-Carole's focus in counseling is on exploring and challenging the faulty thinking patterns that create a barrier to achieving personal and professional goals.
-She is a member of the American Counseling Association, National Career Development Association, and the Association for Psychological Type.
+Carole joined Clark College in 1985.
+She holds a Master's Degree in Educational Psychology (College Counseling) from the University of Washington.
+She offers career development and personal counseling that is supportive and nonjudgmental.
+Her focus in counseling is on exploring and challenging the thinking patterns that create a barrier to achieving personal and professional goals.